 During the summer months, the system is run in reverse to provide air conditioning.
 Instead of putting heat into the air stream, the heat pump draws it out of the building and transfers it into the ground loop.
 The warmer fluid exchanges its heat with the cooler earth and there it remains until needed again in the cold seasons.
 The ground acts like a thermal battery storing energy in a large thermal mass to be used in the opposite season.

-Your Geothermal system can generate enough heat for your home’s hot water system as a by product when doing your space conditioning (5).
+Your Geothermal system can generate enough heat for your home’s hot water system as a by-product when doing your space conditioning (5).
 When connected to the hot water tank, an optional hot water assist, called a desuperheater, can provide approximately 50% of a typical home’s hot water needs.

 The heat pump system can also be designed to transfer the energy into water to operate a radiant floor heating system or large commercial heated/chilled fluid distribution system.